A characterization of positroids, with applications to amalgams and excluded minors: A characterization of positroids and positroid orders

 \section{A characterization of positroids and positroid orders}

 Theorem \ref{thm:char} below, the proof of which uses Theorem \ref{thm:postoh}, characterizes positroids with no loops by characterizing positroid orders.
-The equivalence of statements (1) and (2) is known (Theorem \ref{thm:bs=p}), but we include statement (2) since it fits naturally into our proof of the equivalence of statements (1) and (3).
-Statement (4), which uses the following definition, recasts statement (3) in a way that will prove to be useful.
+The equivalence of statements (1) and (2) is known (Theorem \ref{thm:bs=p}, due to Lam and Postnikov), but we include (2) since it fits naturally into our proof of the equivalence of (1) and (3).
+Statement (4), which uses the following definition, recasts (3) in a way that will prove to be useful.

-\begin{dfn} For a matroid $M$ that has no loops, a linear order on $E(M)$ has the \emph{cyclic interval property} if, for each proper connected flat $F$ of $M$ with $|F|\geq 2$ and each connected component $K$ of the contraction $M/F$ with $|E(K)|\geq 2$, the set $E(K)$ is a subset of a cyclic interval that is disjoint from $F$. \end{dfn}
+\begin{dfn} For a matroid $M$ that has no loops, a linear order on $E(M)$ has the \emph{cyclic interval property} if, for each proper connected flat $F$ of $M$ with $|F|\geq 2$ and each connected component $K$ of the contraction $M/F$ with $|K|\geq 2$, the set $K$ is a subset of a cyclic interval that is disjoint from $F$. \end{dfn}

-Requiring $|F|\geq 2$ and $|E(K)|\geq 2$ is not essential since the condition trivially holds if either inequality fails.
+We require $|F|\geq 2$ and $|K|\geq 2$ so that we can focus on the substantial cases when applying Theorem \ref{thm:char}; the condition trivially holds if either inequality fails.
 We assume that $M$ has no loops since otherwise the condition on connected flats would hold vacuously.
 A matroid is a positroid if and only if the matroid obtained by deleting all of its loops is a positroid, and the placement of loops has no impact on whether a linear order is a positroid order, so the assumption of no loops does not limit the applicability of Theorem \ref{thm:char}.
 In this result, the matroid is not assumed to be connected.

 \begin{thm} Let $M$ be a matroid that has no loops and let $\leq$ be a linear order on $E(M)$.
 The following statements are equivalent: \begin{itemize} \item[\emph{(1)}] $\leq$ is a positroid order for $M$, \item[\emph{(2)}] $\leq$ is a base-sorting order for $M$, \item[\emph{(3)}] if $F$ is a flat of $M$ for which $2\leq |F|\leq |E(M)|-2$ and $M|F$ is connected, then